Skip to main content

 The Board shall be made of no less than nine and no more than 21 appointed Directors.
 While serving on the Board, directors are expected to rank Metropolitan State University among their top three philanthropic choices.
 They are expected to serve on at least one committee and strongly encouraged to attend as many Association, Foundation and University events and gatherings as possible.

-Appointment: The Executive Committee and the Nominating Committee may recommend for appointment to the Board persons selected from members of the Alumni Association.
+1. Appointment: The Executive Committee and the Membership Committee may recommend for appointment to the Board members of the Association.
 All appointments for membership must be affirmed by a simple majority vote of the Board of Directors.
 All appointed members shall serve in accordance with the provisions governing elected Directors.
 No more than eight board members shall be brought on to the Board in any fiscal year.

-Term: All Board directors shall serve for a term of three (3) years and are eligible for re-appointment for one additional consecutive term (a maximum of six (6) consecutive years.)
-If a director joins the Board after the year has begun, the director’s service is considered to be for the full year.
+2. Term: All Directors shall serve for a term of three (3) years and are eligible for re-appointment for one additional consecutive term (a maximum of six (6) consecutive years).
+If a director joins the Board after the year has begun, the director's service is considered to be for the full year.
 Board service will begin with the first full meeting held in the fiscal year.

 A Director may resign at any time by giving written notice to the Board, effective upon the requested date.
 Board approval is not required to accept the resignation.
-The Nominating Committee shall convene to identify and bring a nomination to the Board to replace the Director within sixty (60 days).
+If the resignation results in fewer than nine directors sitting on the Board at any time during the university’s fiscal year, the Membership Committee shall convene to identify and bring two nominations to the Board to replace the Director within sixty (60 days).
 Further, the committee will recommend to the Board the newly appointed Director serve out the term of the resigning Director.

 Section 3-4 – Board Officers